phac-nml/snvphyl-galaxy-cli/README.md

   --docker-cpus DOCKER_CPUS
                         Limit on number of CPUs docker should use.
-The value -1 means use all CPUs available on the machine [-1] --with-docker-sudo    Run `docker with `sudo` [False].
+The value -1 means use all CPUs available on the machine [-1] --docker-other-options DOCKER_OTHER_OPTIONS
+                        Other docker options can be passed here.
+These will be directly passed to the `docker` command.
+  --with-docker-sudo    Run `docker with `sudo` [False].

 SNVPhyl Versions: